symopsio/sym-okta-quickstart/README.md

   --secret-string $OKTA_API_TOKEN
 ```

-### Enable approvers authorization

-You can opt-in to requiring that users must be members of a specific Okta group in order to approve requests.
-To enable this:

-1. Configure `flow_vars.approver_group` with the ID of the Okta group that approvers must be part of in [`terraform.tfvars`](app/terraform.tfvars).
-2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](modules/okta-access-flow/impl.py).

-Note: This is just one example of what you can do with [hooks in the SDK!](https://docs.symops.com/docs/handlers)

 ### Next Steps

 Once you've got the E2E Okta workflow implemented, here are some next steps to consider:

 * Set up [reporting](https://docs.symops.com/docs/reporting-overview).
 Ship audit data to a flexible group of log destinations.
+* Update your workflow to require that users be members of a certain Okta group to approve access:
+  1. Configure `flow_vars.approver_group` with the Okta group ID in [`terraform.tfvars`](app/terraform.tfvars).
+  2. Uncomment the `hook` annotation on the `on_approve` method in [`impl.py`](modules/okta-access-flow/impl.py).
+     this is just one example of what you can do with [hooks in the SDK!](https://docs.symops.com/docs/handlers)
-* Manage [end-users]9https://docs.symops.com/docs/manage-users).
+* Manage [end-users](https://docs.symops.com/docs/manage-users).
 Sym tries to handle this automatically but you can use the `symflow` CLI to configure user mappings.
 * Iterate on your flow logic.
 Maybe change things to allow self-approval only for on-call users?
 * Set up another access flow!